eyobed101/DriveFileCounter/README.md

 ## About The Project

-The **Estimate Files Counter** Node.js package allows you to estimate the number of files within a specific drive or directory using a standalone executable.
-This tool is useful for quickly gathering file statistics and integrating into Node.js applications.
+The **Estimate Files Counter** Node.js package allows you to estimate the number of files within a specific drive using a standalone executable.
+This package leverages an executable to calculate the estimated number of files on any given drive by querying system metadata.
+The tool is designed for easy integration into any Node.js project, offering a simple API to run file count estimates on local drives (e.g., C:, D:, etc.).

 ### Key Features:
 - **Cross-Platform Compatibility**: Works on Windows systems where NTFS file system metadata is available.